Human rights

 Our approach1

 Collaboration enables Woodside to continue to learn and improve.
 For example, in Australia Woodside continues its involvement with the Human Rights Resource and Energy Collaborative which enables resource and energy companies to share learnings and develop best practice.
 The group provides a forum for sharing human rights experiences including in relation to supply chain issues and remedy.
 We also work with other organisations to further develop our human rights approach and understand emerging issues.
-Examples of these organisations include International Petroleum Industry Environmental Conservation Association, Business for Social Responsibility, Voluntary Principles on Security and Human Rights (VPSHR).
+Examples of these organisations include International Petroleum Industry Environmental Conservation Association, Business for Social Responsibility and Voluntary Principles on Security and Human Rights (VPSHR).
 In addition, we also participate in the United Nations Annual Forum on Business and Human Rights.

 We are continuing to strengthen our approach to human rights due diligence across our post-merger business to identify, prevent and mitigate potential adverse human rights impacts of our operations and business relationships.
 We use a number of tools such as: